 Danica Patrick never won a NASCAR race but did make history by becoming the first female driver to sit on the pole at the Daytona 500

-After competing in 10 races in the NASCAR Cup Series in 2012, Danica Patrick joined the premiership on a full-time basis the following year and made some history right out of the gate as she became the first female driver to ever clinch the pole position at the Daytona 500.
+After competing in 10 races in the NASCAR Cup Series in 2012, Danica Patrick joined the premiership full-time the following year and made some history right out of the gate as she became the first female driver ever to clinch the pole position at the Daytona 500.

 Patrick maintained a spot in the top 10 throughout the majority of the race (she led for five laps) but fell from third to eighth in the final three laps.
 But despite the dropoff, the eighth-place finish made her the highest-placing woman in the history of “The Great American Race.”